opencadc/canfar-portal/docs/openstack_cloud_portal_en.md

 #### Store results on the CANFAR VOSpace

-All data stored on ephemeral disk are **wiped out** when the VM instance terminates.
+All data stored on ephemeral disk will be **wiped out** when the VM instance terminates.
 We only want to store the output catalogue `1056213p.cat` at a persistent, externally accessible location.
 We will use the CADC [VOSpace](/en/docs/storage/) for this purpose.
-To store files on the VOSpace from a command line, you will use the CADC python VOSpace client (`vos` python module) which is already installed on your VM.
+To store files on the VOSpace from a command line, we will use the CADC python VOSpace client (`vos` python module) which is already installed on the VM.

-For an automated procedure to access the VOSpace on your behalf, your proxy authorization must be present on the VM.
-You can accomplish this using a `.netrc` file that contains your CANFAR user name and password, and the command `cadc-get-cert` can obtain an *X509 Proxy Certificate* using that username/password combination without any further user interaction.
+For an automated procedure to access the VOSpace, a proxy authorization must be present on the VM.
+One way to accomplish this is with a `.netrc` file that contains the CADC user name and password, and the command `cadc-get-cert` can obtain an *X509 Proxy Certificate* using that username/password combination without any further user interaction.
 The commands below will create the file and get a proxy certificate.
 A proxy certificate is by default valid 10 days.

 <div class="shell">

 {% highlight bash %}
-cadc_dotnetrc # you only need this command once to create the file cadc-get-cert -n
+cadc_dotnetrc # only needed once to create the file cadc-get-cert -n # should generate a new proxy certificate
 {% endhighlight %}

 </div>
-If you use batch, a new proxy certificate will automatically be created and injected into all the VM clones which will be processing at submission time.
+During batch, a new proxy certificate will be created at submission and later injected into all the VM workers.

 Let's check that the VOSpace client works by uploading the output source catalogue: